And don’t aim at strangers in general

 Why lasers can cause eye damage

-As laser power further increases, the beam becomes more hazardous.
+As laser power further increases, the chance of eye injury increases.
 Even blinking may not help.
-Above roughly 50 to 100 milliwatts for visible continuous-wave lasers, even an accidental direct hit on an eye could cause retinal damage.
+Above roughly 10 to 20 milliwatts for visible continuous-wave lasers, even an accidental direct hit on an eye at close range (where all of the beam enters the pupil) could cause retinal damage.
 If the person was looking straight at the laser, the burn will be in the center of a person’s vision.
-In extreme cases, central vision could be almost fully lost, and the person becomes blind in that eye.
+In extreme cases of eye damage, central vision could be almost fully lost, and the person becomes blind in that eye.

 Balloon-popping lasers are also burn hazards